NCAR/ccpp-framework/doc/constituents_overhaul.md

   entirely.

-**Cost**: ~300 lines code total; requires coordinated PRs across ccpp-framework, ccpp-capgen, ccpp-capgen-ng, atmospheric_physics, and CAM-SIMA.
+**Cost**: ~300 lines code total; requires coordinated PRs across ccpp-framework, ccpp-capgen, ccpp-capgen, atmospheric_physics, and CAM-SIMA.
 The 4 schemes need their `_register` routines deleted (or made no-ops); the host needs a new helper.